-Figure~\ref{fig:nvca_threshold} shows the results.
-It represents the empirical restricted model class by showing point estimates and simultaneous 80\% confidence intervals for the observable component of the CATE function $\tau(\tilde{\pi}(x_\text{nvca}), x_\text{nvca})$ and the partial identification set for the unobservable component.
-Notice that there is substantially more information when extrapolating the CATE for the case that the NVCA flag is \emph{not triggered}.
-As we can see in Figure~\ref{fig:nvca_threshold}, this is because the point estimates do not vary much with the total number of NVCA points, and so we use a small Lipschitz constant.
-On the other hand, there is essentially no information when extrapolating in the other direction.
-Because there is a large jump in the point estimates between $x_\text{nvca} = 5$ and $x_\text{nvca} = 6$, we use a large Lipschitz constant.
-This means that the empirical restricted model class puts essentially no restrictions on $\tau(1, x_\text{nvca})$ for $x_\text{nvca} < 4$: the treatment effects can be anywhere between $-1$ and $1$.
+Figure~\ref{fig:nvca_threshold} presents the empirical restricted model class with a particular multiplicative constant of $C=3$ by showing point estimates and simultaneous 80\% confidence intervals for the observable component of the CATE function $\tau^\ast(\tilde{\pi}(x_\text{nvca}), x_\text{nvca})$ and the partial identification set for the unobservable component.
+There is substantially more information when extrapolating the CATE for the case that the NVCA flag is triggered.
+This is because the point estimates do not vary much with the NVCA points, leading to a small Lipschitz constant.
+On the other hand, when extrapolating in the other direction, there is a large jump in the point estimates between $x_\text{nvca} = 5$ and $x_\text{nvca} = 6$, leading to a large Lipschitz constant.
+This means that the empirical restricted model class puts essentially no restrictions on $\tau^\ast(1, x_\text{nvca})$ for $x_\text{nvca} < 4$.